cockroachdb/docs/_includes/v22.2/start-in-docker/mac-linux-steps-single-node.md

 When you use the `cockroach start-single-node` command to start a single-node cluster with Docker, additional features are available to help with testing and development.

 {{site.data.alerts.callout_danger}}
-Single-node clusters are not highly available or fault tolerant.
+Single-node clusters are not highly available or fault-tolerant.
 They are not appropriate for production use.
 {{site.data.alerts.end}}

 - You can optionally set the following [Docker environment variables](https://docs.docker.com/engine/reference/commandline/run/#set-environment-variables--e---env---env-file) to create a database and user automatically and to set a password for the user.